-You definitely want to stay somewhere central so you can easily hit up all the sights and not have to trek too far after watching the sunset.
+You will definitely want to stay somewhere central so you can easily hit up all the sights and don’t have to go too far after watching the sunset.
 Check out our favorite hotels in Lisbon:

 For more tips on accommodations in Lisbon, check out our hotel articles.
 There you’ll find the most charming boutique hotels as well as the best neighborhoods to stay in and our hotel recommendations.

 City tours of Lisbon

 The best way to get to know Lisbon

 The Portuguese capital has a lot to offer that you may not see during normal sightseeing.

 That’s why we highly recommend taking a city tour in Lisbon.

 Our favorites are a street art tour and a sunset boat ride.

 Our insider tips off the beaten path